greenelab/ccc/environment/README.md

 ### Using Docker

 This is the easiest approach.
-[Install Docker](https://docs.docker.com/get-docker/) for your system and just download the image:
+First, you need to [install Docker](https://docs.docker.com/get-docker/) for your system.
+Then, you have to download our the Docker image for CCC with this command (you might need to add `sudo` at the beginning if your user is not part of the `docker` group):

 ```bash
 docker pull miltondp/ccc
 ```

+The `miltondp/ccc` image only contains the Python environment and all the needed packages and tools to run the code.
+You still need to download the data (see below).

 ### Creating your own conda environment